 Conjoint analysis demonstration

-The demonstration is a simplified form of conjoint and works best if you are consistent in your choices.
+The demonstration is a simplified conjoint example and works best if you are consistent in your choices.
 See the technical notes for more information and a comparison with full/commercial conjoint analysis.
 Alternatively look at a fully worked up conjoint analysis example using Excel to understand the calculations involved.

 "You did a superb piece of work for us, every one was impressed by your presentation and I'm confident that the findings will shape decisions about the pricing etc of TB"